bandono/kobo-annot-import/README.md

 folder_name = 'result' # replace with target folder
 ```

-It will check whether same markdown with the name `UUID-example.md` exists and prevent from overwriting it, assuming the one on the laptop has already been modified.
-It will then append to `UUID-example (1).md` if content doesn't match newer annotation.
+It will check whether same markdown with the name `Some-Annotation-Text-as-Title-example.md` exists and prevent from overwriting it, assuming the one on the laptop has already been modified.
+It will then append to `Some-Annotation-Text-as-Title-example (1).md` if content doesn't match newer annotation.

 This is a *work in progress*.
 Always backup properly if not sure on result.